uchicago-cs/cmsc23320/website/syllabus.rst

 In other words, the final exam serves **only** to provide a second chance to pass a checkpoint exam you did not pass earlier in the quarter.
-This means that, if you pass all the checkpoint exams, you will not have to take the final exam.
+This means that, if you pass all the checkpoint exams, you can skip the final exam.
+It also means you could skip all the checkpoint exams, and only take the final exam.

 To get the most out of the checkpoint exams, you should treat them like **practice exams**.
-While some mild preparation is fine, you should not stress out about them, and should use them as a way to **checkpoint** your knowledge of the material (and an opportunity to get feedback on your level of mastery).
+While some mild preparation is fine, you should not study heavily for them, and should use them as a way to **checkpoint** your knowledge of the material (and as an opportunity to get feedback on your level of mastery).
 If you happen to already master the material, there is a reward involved (you won't be "re-tested" on that material at the final), but always remember that, if you don't pass a checkpoint exam, you will have another chance